qlplus-utsa/.github/README.md

 # Quality of Life Plus at UT San Antonio

 Hi everyone!
+To benefit our community through the design and develop nt of assistive medical technologies.
+QL+ connects passionate, inventive students with opportunities to support our disabled community members.
+We work for a future in which anyone can live with the highest quality of life, regardless of medical limitations.

 Below you will find a **list of all of Quality of Life Plus' projects** throughout the years!
 We hope these showcase the **capabilities of our organization** and the **potential each new project can bring!**

 ---